Last Frontier Council

 Over 300 local councils, like the Last Frontier Council, assist local community organizations in providing the program of the Boy Scouts of America.
 Each council helps chartered organizations in its geographic area to effectively use the Scouting program and to expand the use of the program to other community groups.

-The Last Frontier Council is a volunteer board of directors committed to seeing the council succeed in delivering the promise of Scouting to the youth in our communities.
+The Last Frontier Council is a volunteer executive board committed to seeing the council succeed in delivering the promise of Scouting to the youth in our communities.

 The Last Frontier Council is professional and support staff, supporting the volunteers of Last Frontier Council, and striving daily to deliver the promise of Scouting to the existing members of Last Frontier Council, and to open new doors for the Scouting opportunity to be available and enjoyed by new youth, their families, and other supporters of the Boy Scouts of America and the Last Frontier Council.